NICE Online Modules & NICE SLICC

-You can find out a little bit more by watching the video below and don’t forget, as you and your group work through the modules, you’ll also be working on your solution for your Global Challenge!
+You can find out a little bit more by watching the video below and don’t forget, as you and your group work through the modules, you’ll also create your solution to your Global Challenge!

 What is the NICE SLICC?

-If you’re interested in getting credit for the work that you’re doing as part of the NICE programme, you can complete the NICE SLICC!
-Completing the NICE SLICC will give you 10 ECTS credits from the University of Edinburgh (confirm directly with your university how these credits will transfer for you).
-The SLICC concept is a unique course, designed at the University of Edinburgh.
-You can find out more about SLICCs via the University of Edinburgh SLICC site.
+If you’re interested in getting academic credit for your participation in the NICE programme, you can complete a SLICC (Student-Led, Individually-Created Course)!
+Completing a SLICC will give you 10 ECTS credits from the University of Edinburgh.
+IMPORTANT: confirm directly with your university how these credits will transfer for you.

 How does it work?